Atry/Dsl.scala-akka-actor/README.md

 decoderActor.run(Open(() => inputStream))
 ```

-when the decoderActor try to read a String from the stream, it should close the stream due to `finally` block triggered by the exception.
+when the `decoderActor` read a `String` from the stream, it should close the stream due to `finally` block triggered by the exception.

 ``` scala
 val inbox = TestInbox[String]()